barrucadu/memo.barrucadu.co.uk/memos/sct-and-daemons.markdown

 tags: concurrency, programming, research
 date: 2016-05-13
 audience: Mostly me, & possibly concurrency testing nerds.
-epistemic_status: I guess it's possible I've misunderstood every paper on concurrency testing I've read and they actually do address this topic.
 notice: There's a subtlety in partial-order techniques when daemon threads are involved which has caught me out a couple of times.
 ---